 Rock Bottom Ranch (RBR) educators are based at ACES’ 113-acre ranch located in Basalt, Colorado.
-RBR educators teach at Basalt Elementary School , Crystal River Elementary School or Kathrn Senor Elementary School, and may assist at other school sites in the Aspen, Roaring Fork and Re-2 School Districts.
+RBR educators teach at Basalt Elementary School, Crystal River Elementary School or Kathryn Senor Elementary School, and may assist at other school sites in the Aspen, Roaring Fork and Re-2 School Districts.

 Hallam Lake educators are based at ACES’ 25-acre nature preserve located in Aspen, Colorado.
 Hallam Lake Educators primarily teach at Aspen Elementary School or Basalt Elementary School and may assist at other school sites in the Roaring Fork and Re-2 School Districts.

 Educator positions may be housed at either the Hallam Lake preserve in Aspen, Rock Bottom Ranch in Basalt or the ACES Farmhouse in Carbondale.
 Travel throughout the Roaring Fork Valley is required.

 Benefits and Compensation

-Salary range is $22,000 - $24,500 with housing.
-Unhoused positions may also be available.
+Salary range is $23,500 - $26,000 with housing provided.
+Unhoused positions with additional compensation may also be available.
 Educators accrue paid time off throughout the work year.
 ACES’ benefit package includes an IRA, and medical and dental plans.

 Please email your cover letter and resume to ACES’ Education Director, Andrea Aust, at [email protected].
-Please indicate in your cover letter when you are available to start work.
 Hiring will occur on a rolling basis.
-Applications accepted through April 9, 2021 or until positions are filled.
+Applications accepted until positions are filled.